SPAAM-community/wss-summer-school/docs/2025/README.md

 The summer school will be held between 4th-8th August 2024, 09:00-17:00 CEST (Berlin Time).

+Applications for the 2025 Introduction to Ancient Metagenomics Summer school are now **closed**!

 Note the following additional dates:

 - **Applications open**: 31st March 2025
 - **Applications close**: 30th May 2025
 - **Decision notifications**: from second to third week of June 2025

-To see the provisional schedule, please see the [here](2025/schedule.md).
+To see the schedule, please see the [here](2025/schedule.md).

 ## Where